ryanolee/Uploader-class/docs/index.md

  A class to allow for upload of files to specified locations on the given server.
 Should handle all client and sever side interaction during upload of files via AJAX.This includes:

  1. Generation of HTML for client.
- 2. The handling of JavaScript to send the.
+ 2. The handling of JavaScript to send the file to the server.
  3. To store session variables so uploads can be accepted and/or validated before being placed at the given directory.